espressif/esp-hosted/examples/bluetooth/esp_hosted_bluedroid/bt_hid_mouse/README.md

 <!-- common-start -->
 Acts as a Bluetooth Classic HID mouse — pairs with a host (PC or phone) and sends mouse-movement reports.
-Ports upstream `host_bluedroid_bt_hid_mouse_device` verbatim; the only ESP-Hosted-specific change is the HCI driver, supplied by the hosted `eh_host_bluedroid` port built into the `esp_hosted` component.
+Ports upstream `host_bluedroid_bt_hid_mouse_device` verbatim; the only ESP-Hosted-specific change is one call — `esp_hosted_bt_stack_setup()` — that brings the controller up and binds Bluedroid to the hosted HCI.
 Bluedroid
 + the HID device profile run
 on the **host**; the BR/EDR **controller** runs on the ESP-Hosted **co-processor**, reached over the hosted transport (SDIO / SPI / SPI-HD / UART) via VHCI.